- This event has passed.

 Focusing on both the past (particularly the abolitionist movement and the fugitive slave cases) and the present (particularly the re-establishment of the National Union of the Homeless), this course considers the role of the attorney, legal worker, law student and the un-represented poor in using the legal system to facilitate the development of a self-aware and independent struggle to unify the dispossessed in the direction of systemic change.

 Anthony PrinceAnthony Prince is the General Counsel for the California Homeless Union/Statewide Organizing Council, an attorney in the state of California and the Co-Chair of the California Poor People’s Campaign.
-He was a founding and leading member of the National Union of the Homeless and its Chicago/Gary Indiana local chapter … Read More ›
+He was a founding and leading member of the National Union of the Homeless and its Chicago/Gary Indiana local chapter in … Read More ›

 Dave MitchellDave Mitchell is a staff attorney in the eviction defense unit at The Legal Aid Society, where he has worked since moving here 3 years ago from the San Francisco Bay Area.
 Before coming east, Dave worked with co-panelist Anthony Prince and the homeless community of Salinas, California on litigation challenging … Read More ›